Credit Interest on Appeals

 • provide a letter of credit as security on past premiums due.

-For more information on the application of credit and debit interest, see 14-02-07, Employer Non-Compliance Interest and Charges.
+For more information on the application of credit and debit interest, refer to 14-02-07, Employer Non-Compliance Interest and Charges.

-For the application of the letter of credit, see 14-04-05, Alternative Payment Arrangements.
+For the application of the letter of credit, refer to 14-04-05, Alternative Payment Arrangements.

 Application date